 Perfect Your Technique

-Step 2: Roll it forward (much like a hairstylist would when blowing out hair) to capture each lash.
+- Roll it forward (much like a hairstylist would when blowing out hair) to capture each lash.

 Know When To Toss Your Mascara

-Don't Put on Too Much Product
+Don't Put On Too Much Product

-Choose The Right Wand
+Choose the Right Wand